 Cricket World Cup

-• The World Cup ODI cricket is organised by the International Cricket Council (ICC) in every four years.
+• The World Cup ODI cricket is organized by the International Cricket Council (ICC) every four years.

-• The first World Cup was organised in England in June 1975.
-Eight teams participated in the first tournament: Australia, England, India, New Zealand, Pakistan, West Indies, Sri Lanka and East Africa.
+• The first World Cup was organized in England in June 1975.
+Eight teams participated in the first tournament: Australia, England, India, New Zealand, Pakistan, West Indies, Sri Lanka, and East Africa.
 The tournament was won by the West Indies after defeating Australia by 17 runs in the final at Lord's.

 • The first three World Cups were held in England.
 It was first held outside England in the year 1987.
 That year, India and Pakistan jointly host the tournament.